akka/akka/akka-docs/rst/intro/getting-started.rst

 **Note**: for snapshot versions both ``SNAPSHOT`` and timestamped versions are published.

-Using Akka with SBT
+Using Akka with sbt
 -------------------

-The simplest way to get started with Akka and SBT is to use a `Gitter8 <http://www.foundweekends.org/giter8/>`_ template named `Hello Akka! <https://github.com/akka/hello-akka.g8>`_.
+The simplest way to get started with Akka and sbt is to use a `Gitter8 <http://www.foundweekends.org/giter8/>`_ template named `Hello Akka! <https://github.com/akka/hello-akka.g8>`_.
 If you have `sbt` already installed, you can create a project from this template by running::

    sbt new akka/hello-akka.g8

-Summary of the essential parts for using Akka with SBT:
+Summary of the essential parts for using Akka with sbt:

-SBT installation instructions on `http://www.scala-sbt.org/release/tutorial/Setup.html <http://www.scala-sbt.org/release/tutorial/Setup.html>`_
+sbt installation instructions on `http://www.scala-sbt.org/release/tutorial/Setup.html <http://www.scala-sbt.org/release/tutorial/Setup.html>`_

 ``build.sbt`` file: